 Streets Without Curbs, Gutters or Sidewalks

-We offer several options for residents to have sidewalks constructed in their neighborhoods.
+The County offer several options for residents to have sidewalks constructed in their neighborhoods.
 These vary in terms of timing, eligibility and neighborhood participation.
 There’s no cost for new concrete sidewalk, curb and gutter improvements on any new or existing project not completed.
 There’s also no cost for replacing existing sidewalks, curbs and gutters, new street light installation, or for necessary restoration work within residential districts.

 Option 1: Neighborhood Conservation Program